The Slanted Edge Method

 In other words, should we NOT be applying this technique to images of the edge at different slant angles passing through the image point of interest, so we can at least check that the MTF is the same in all directions at that point?

 1. Hi Daniel, good question.
 There is no presumption of rotational symmetry for the 2D PSF or MTF with the slanted edge method.
+In fact, asymmetry is pretty well guaranteed by the contribution to the PSF and MTF of typically non-circular pixel apertures.

 One can collapse (project) a non isotropic 2D PSF at different angles, thus obtaining different 1D LSFs, each of which will produce a different slice from the 2D MTF of the 2D PSF – valid in the direction relative to the chosen angle.
 Such is the beauty of Radon Transforms combined with the Fourier Slice theorem (see for instance Gonzalez and Woods).